 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matter How our matter audit addressed the Key audit Recoverability of loans iccuad to the
+Key audit matter

+How our audit addressed the Key audit matter

 Recoverability of loans issued to the Guarantor of the bonds